 Updated 17 May 2021

 Scotland is currently operating a five-tier system across local authorities, and there are a number of government restrictions currently in place that affect the equestrian industry.
 As of 17 May, most of the mainland entered level 2 which increases the numbrers who can meet and relaxes travel restrictions, with some islands in level 1 while Glasgow and Moray remain in level 3.
 On this page, we've tried to compile some of the key stakeholder questions to help you understand what the current situation means for you and your horse.

-Horses may be ridden for exercise at any outdoor facility or training venue, but you must adhere to numbers who can meet, travel restrictions and social distancing/hygiene measures.
-Hacking should start and finish in the same place.
-However, you should avoid any unnecessary travel to partake in equestrian activity, and travel no more than five miles outside of your local authority for informal activity such as hacking or facility hire.
+Horses may be ridden for exercise at any outdoor facility or training venue, but you must adhere to numbers who can meet and social distancing/hygiene measures.

-Outdoor training facilities and indoor arenas can remain open for hire, provided that government public health and hygiene guidance is followed and appropriate risk assessments and mitigation actions are in place.
+Outdoor training facilities and indoor arenas can remain open for hire and competitions, provided that government public health and hygiene guidance is followed and appropriate risk assessments and mitigation actions are in place.